jonniespratley/predix-ui/src/px-tabs/README.md

-The `px.Tabs` and `px.Tab` components together provide the tabbed interface.
-The tabbed content is expected to be contained in a separate iron-pages component.
+The `Tabs` and `Tab` components together provide the tabbed interface.

 ```hint
 Note: There is no limit on the number of tabs in a set, but there is no support for scrolling or wrapping.